turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 ### Deliverable
 Provide a plan for how you'll start your outreach and networking this module using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/outreach_networking_guidelines.md).

+**Slide #5:**

 ### Opening Hook
 What is networking?

+**Note to Facilitator #1:** Ask the following questions as a round of "popcorn" by calling on a student to tell something they remember about another student in the room.
+The student who is named is next in line to share something they remember about another student.
+Do this for 4-5 rounds.

-You've done a few rounds of story sharing with each other at this point.
+Facilitator says: You've done a few rounds of story sharing with each other at this point.
 What have you learned?
 Use Popcorn for 3-4 people to share what they've learned about someone else in the room (that person who's shared about will then share next).

 Share:
 * Why do you remember this?
 * What follow-up could you do with this person based on this knowledge?

+**Slide #6:**

 ### Intro to Outreach & Networking
 **Networking** is learning about others and building relationships based on those connections -- which is why being able to tell your story is so important! **Outreach** is how you begin these relationships.

+**Slide #7:**

+Establishing strong connections with those in the technology community starts while you're at Turing:

+* Outreach
+  * Warm Outreach: Mentors, alumni, student groups, guest speakers
+  * Cold Outreach: Contacts in the tech industry you don’t know yet
+* Networking
+  * Coffee meetings
+  * Meetups/Events
+  * Shared Interest Groups & Posses
+  * Social Media & Open Source

+**Slide #8:**

-There are different levels of networking and outreach. **Whole Group:** Why would you reach out to someone in the tech industry?
+There are different levels of networking and outreach.
+Why would you reach out to someone in the tech industry?

 Here are some reasons:
 1. To conduct research for your job search and get advice
 2. To connect with someone who works at a company you're interested in and there's an open position there

+**Slide #9:**

 Today, we are only going to talk about reason #1.
 In Module 3, we'll discuss strategies for reason #2.

+**Slide #10:**

 Our strategy for this is to define:

 * The Why
 * The Who
-* The What
+* The How

+**Facilitator #2:** Using Slides #12-24, go through the following:

+**Slide #12:**

 ### The Why: Research
 So, what do you want to learn?